 Agile introduces the idea that the team should get their software ready for release (and localised!) throughout development.
 Continuous, as a sub-set of agile, places more emphasis on the fact that the teams keep their software ready for release and localisation at all times during development, but it does not involve stopping and making a special effort to create a releasable build.

 Benefits of Agile Localisation

-Adopting a continuous or agile localisation approach can provide businesses with a number of benefits, including:
+Adopting an agile localisation approach can provide businesses with a number of benefits, including:

 While agile localisation ensures any issues are rapidly spotted and resolved, utilising agile localisation helps to contribute to the smoothness by replicating these benefits in all markets and languages.
 This helps to ensure a faster time-to-market for companies in every language.

 As the product is released to the target market quicker, users can enjoy the full functionality far faster, which helps to increase their overall satisfaction.
 There is also greater satisfaction for businesses, allowing them to unveil localised products in their targets far quicker.